gidesa/ocvWrapper46/README.md

 # A wrapper library around Opencv 4.6 C++ API for Delphi, Lazarus/Freepascal and C

+# New version - 21/4/2024

+   Delphi/FPC sources and examples:
+   * added Pascal classes for vectors and Ptrs (TOcvVector, TOcvPtr)
+     Note: the classes use generics and require FPC 3.3.1 or superior
+   * added an example showing how to use Pascal classes: featureTestWithClasses
+   * detailed docs on vectors and Ptrs

 # New version - 15/12/2023

    C++ sources: